-Oceania Riviera cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9438078, owned by Oceania Cruises line company.
+Oceania Riviera cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9438078, owned by NCLH (Norwegian Cruise Line Holdings) and operated by its subsidiary company Oceania Cruises.
 Among the unfortunate events at sea are Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), machinery malfunctions.

 Here you can also track MS Riviera position at sea.using the AIS live ships tracker of VesselFinder.
-The 66,080-ton 1250-passenger Oceania cruise ship Riviera was built by the Fincantieri shipbuilding company in Italy.
+The 66,100-ton 1250-passenger Oceania cruise ship Riviera was built in 2012 by the Fincantieri shipbuilding company in Italy.

 Oceania Riviera accidents & incidents

 At the MS Riviera CruiseMinus page you will find a complete list of this Oceania Cruises ship’s major accidents and cruise incidents.
 Reports are made by our own staff using official data from major online news media sources, Wikipedia and Coast Guard reports.

 Here we also post updates on Oceania Riviera cruise law news.
 They are related to recent crimes being investigated.
 Among those could be arrests, filed lawsuits, charges and fines, grievances, settled /withdrawn legal actions, lost cases, etc.

 You can add more details or submit your own MS Riviera ship incidents (negative cruise experience reports) via the Cruise Minus “contact us” form.

 This is link to the ship’s official site OceaniaCruises.com